IMPRS Lecture Week No.2

 |Add event to calendar||

-The week comprises 15 lectures of three different topics of Gravitational Wave Astronomy:
+The week comprises 15 lectures of three different topics on Gravitational Wave Astronomy:

 Participation is mandatory for all first-year students.

-Arrival is scheduled for Sunday, August 23, at 6 p.m.
+Arrival at the hotel is scheduled for dinner on Sunday evening, June 17 at 6 p.m.

 About IMPRS Lecture Weeks

 The lecture weeks are part of the PhD students' education in Gravitational Wave Astronomy at the AEI.
-They take place about twice per year with lectures on general relativity, on numerical relativity and data analysis (alternating), and on different topics of experimental gravitational wave physics.
-Every PhD student at AEI should participate in two of these lecture weeks.
-The lectures are meant to teach experimental topics to the theorists and theoretical topics to the experimentalists (and broaden the knowledge in GR for all of them).
-This way, the PhD students should become gravitational wave astronomers knowing all the different aspects of this research field.
+They take place three times per year with courses on general relativity, numerical relativity & theoretical astrophysics, statistics & data analysis, and different topics of experimental gravitational wave physics.
+The lectures teach experimental topics to the theorists and theoretical topics to the experimentalists and broaden the knowledge in GR for all of them.
+This way, the PhD students become gravitational wave astronomers knowing all the different aspects of this research field.